 Why is CBT Done?

 In addition to treating anxiety and depression, CBT (Cognitive Behavioral Therapy) can work for other mental issues as well.
 In many circles, it is the most preferred method of therapy because it works quickly and is very effective.
-In fact, many people who are addicted to drugs and alcohol work with cognitive behavioral therapy while they are in inpatient treatment centers.
+In fact, many people who are addicted to drugs and alcohol collaborate with cognitive behavioral therapy while they are in inpatient treatment centers.
 There are many benefits to this type of therapy:

 - It teaches lasting techniques to handle hard times.